informedcitizenry/6502.Net/Docs/CommandLineOptions.md

 **`-d`**, **`--no-disassembly`**

-For the listing file, do not generate a disassembly.
+For the listing file, do not generate a program disassembly.

 Example listing:

 ```
 .c000     a9 00                            LDA #ZERO // reset .A
 ```

-**`--disassemble--`**

-Disassemble the input file, treating the input as binary machine code, and outputting the disassembly to the specified output file.

-**`--disassembly-start`**

-Specify the start address of the disassembly output if the `--format` option is not set.
-Otherwise disassembly assumes the binary is CBM, with the address in the header.

-**`--disassembly-offset`**

-Specify the offset in the input binary to begin disassembly.

-**`-E`**

-Preprocess source to output stream. **NOTE**: This feature is no longer available.

 **`-e`**, **`--error`**